 The reference rate at the time went up by 25 basis points to 6.75 percent, from 6.50 percent, amid rising inflation.

-Prime Minister Mateusz Morawiecki said last October that he expected “an appropriate response” from the central bank to the fastest price growth in the country in 20 years.
+Prime Minister Mateusz Morawiecki said in October 2021 that he expected “an appropriate response” from the central bank to the fastest price growth in the country in 20 years.

 Source: IAR, PAP